Last Modified: September 1, 2023

-This DPA covers the processing of: (1) personal data that the Partner uploads, transfers, or otherwise provides to HubSpot in connection with a Partner Agreement; and (2) personal data that HubSpot (or its customers) uploads, transfers, or otherwise provides to Partner in connection with the Partner Agreement.
+This Partner DPA covers the processing of: (1) Personal Data that the Partner uploads, transfers, or otherwise provides to HubSpot in connection with a Partner Agreement; and (2) Personal Data that HubSpot (or its customers) uploads, transfers, or otherwise provides to Partner in connection with the Partner Agreement.

-Collectively, this DPA (including the SCCs, as defined below) and the Partner Agreement are referred to in this DPA as the “Agreement”.
-In the event of any conflict or inconsistency between any of the terms of the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the SCCs (b) this DPA; and (c) the Partner Agreement.
+Collectively, this Partner DPA (including the SCCs, as defined below) and the Partner Agreement are referred to in this Partner DPA as the “Agreement.”
+In the event of any conflict or inconsistency between any of the terms of the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the SCCs (b) this Partner DPA; and (c) the Partner Agreement.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

 "Data Privacy Framework" means the EU-U.S. Data Privacy Framework, the Swiss-U.S. Data Privacy Framework and the UK Extension to the EU-U.S. Data Privacy Framework self-certification programs (as applicable) operated by the U.S. Department of Commerce; as may be amended, superseded or replaced.